 When can I come pick up my pet?

-It really depends on recovery time, but discharge times will vary in late afternoon/evening.
+It really depends on recovery time, but discharge times will vary from 12pm-3pm.

 Can I feed my pet tonight?